-It feels as though so much has happened in the last two weeks and I am bursting to tell you all about it!
+It feels as though so much has happened in the last two weeks and I am bursting to tell you all about it, even before I share this delicious vegan apple and tomato chutney recipe!
 Can I start off by sharing a little bit about my experience at Food Blogger Connect 2015 (FBC15)?
 If you've been following along, you'll know that I've wanted to become much more serious about my food blogging, writing, photography and recipe development.
 So as part of that 'want', I did a collaboration with Ceri about two weeks ago to broaden my food blogging horizons.
 I also attended FBC15 at Chiswick House and Gardens in order to get as many tips as I could on making my blog bigger and better.

 So what was the conference like?
 Well, it took place over 3 days (I attended and volunteered at 2) during which one had lots of opportunities to meet, mingle and connect with other bloggers, share experiences and provide one another with heaps of encouragement and support.
 For me personally, this was probably the most invaluable aspect of the conference and as it stands 2 possible collaborations are in the works as a result of FBC15!
 So watch this space ;)